Growth Through User Relationships

 The "Perfect Experience" would be something that was simple, safe and reliable, scalable, and gave us the control levers to easily deliver this experience to a huge audience.

-We focused on flows that allowed us to reuse functionalities in multiple instances.
+I focused on flows that allowed us to reuse functionalities in multiple instances.
 This reduced the scope of unique logic and one-off situations our engineers needed to build.

 The "Perfect Experience" would be something that was simple, safe and reliable, scalable, and gave us the control levers to easily deliver this experience to a huge audience.

-We focused on flows that allowed us to reuse functionalities in multiple instances.
+I focused on flows that allowed us to reuse functionalities in multiple instances.
 This reduced the scope of unique logic and one-off situations our engineers needed to build.

 The landing page was designed not only for registration details, but also to provide links to content about the game, and account for getting new and existing players hyped.